RogueRope/docs/content/docs/faq/emotional.md

 ---
-title: "Emotional"
+title: Emotional
-description: "Taking care of your body includes your heart."
+description: Taking care of your body includes your heart.
-lead: "Taking care of your body includes your heart."
+lead: Taking care of your body includes your heart.
 date: T15:21:01\+02:00
 lastmod: T15:21:01\+02:00
-draft: false
 images: []
-menu:
-  docs:
-    parent: "faq"
-weight: 1130
+weight: "1130"
 toc: true

 ---
 Things will get chaotic at Rope Camp.
 For example, interacting might feel too intense at times, and/or you may feel a bit alone or alienated, without familiar comforts to rely on.
 But there are plenty of ways to deal with this!

 Here are some tips :

 * Be gentle with your body
 * Seek help if you need it
 * State your boundaries and communicate, whether talking with strangers or your loved ones
 * Have the experience that makes YOU happy
 * Connect in ways that make YOU comfortable

 ## Seeking help